smartcontractkit/ccip-starter-kit-hardhat/README.md

 npx env-enc set-pw
 ```

 2. Now set the following environment variables: `PRIVATE_KEY`, Source Blockchain RPC URL, Destination Blockchain RPC URL.
-You can see available options in the `.env.example` file:
+You can see available options in the `.env.example` file or check out the [latest supported networks in the docs](https://docs.chain.link/ccip/supported-networks):

 ```shell
 ETHEREUM_SEPOLIA_RPC_URL=""